On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

 where $R(d)$ is a polynomial in $d$ of degree no greater than $\deg \dim E_{d}$.
-They also gave concrete formulae for $C_{\lambda,\lambda_{0}}$ in some model cases \cite[Corollaries 1.4 \& 1.5]{MR3128980}.
+They also gave concrete formulae for $C_{\lambda}$ in some model cases \cite[Corollaries 1.4 \& 1.5]{MR3128980}.

-As we said before, the polynomial $P(d)$ in our Theorem \ref{thm:0.00001s} is essentially the same one in \eqref{eq:1.0.7mar20} obtained by M\"{u}ller and Pfaff.
 In Subsection \ref{section7.3}, we use instead an explicit geometric formula of Bismut \cite[Theorem 6.1.1]{bismut2011hypoelliptic} for semisimple orbital integrals to give a different computation on $\mathcal{PI}_{X}(F_d)$.
 In Subsection \ref{section7.4kk}, we verify that our computational results coincide with the ones of M\"{u}ller-Pfaff \cite{MR3128980}.

-If $Z$ is a hyperbolic orbifold, i.e. $G=\mathrm{Spin}(1,2n+1)$, the result in Theorem \ref{thm:0.00001s} (or Theorem \ref{thm:1.0.1bis}) was obtained by Ksenia Fedosova in \cite[Theorem 1.1]{Fedosova2015compact}, where she got the pseudopolynomials $PE^{[\gamma]}(d)$ by evaluating the elliptic orbital integrals associated with nontrivial elliptic elements in $\Gamma$.
-Correspondingly, for any $Z$ in our setting, a key ingredient to Theorem \ref{thm:0.00001s} is to evaluate explicitly the elliptic orbital integrals associated with $[\gamma]\in E^{+}[\Gamma]$.
-For that purpose, we have the full power of Bismut's formula \cite[Theorem 6.1.1]{bismut2011hypoelliptic}.
+For the orbifold case, i.e., $\Gamma$ contains nontrivial elliptic elements, a key ingredient to Theorem \ref{thm:0.00001s} is to evaluate explicitly the elliptic orbital integrals associated with $[\gamma]\in E^{+}[\Gamma]$.
+For that purpose, we make use of the full power of Bismut's formula \cite[Theorem 6.1.1]{bismut2011hypoelliptic}.
+Note that if $Z$ is a hyperbolic orbifold, i.e. $G=\mathrm{Spin}(1,2n+1)$, the result in Theorem \ref{thm:0.00001s} (or Theorem \ref{thm:1.0.1bis}) was obtained by Fedosova in \cite[Theorem 1.1]{Fedosova2015compact}, where she evaluated the elliptic orbital integrals using Plancherel's theorem of Harish-Chandra.

-Instead of proving Theorem \ref{thm:0.00001s}, we would like to state a refined version of it, where we give more explicit descriptions on the pseudopolynomials $PE^{[\gamma]}(d)$ or $\widetilde{\mathcal{T}}_{L_{2}}(\Sigma Z, F_{d})$.
-For a clear statement of our results, we need introduce some notations and facts.
-Note that $U$ contains $K$ as a Lie subgroup.
-Let $T$ be a maximal torus of $K$, and let $T_{U}$ be the the maximal torus of $U$ containing $T$.
+In fact, we obtain in this paper a refined version of Theorem \ref{thm:0.00001s}, where we give more explicit descriptions on the exponential polynomials $PE^{[\gamma]}(d)$ or $\widetilde{\mathcal{T}}_{L_{2}}(\Sigma Z, F_{d})$.
+Before stating this refined result, we need to introduce some notations and facts.